roldyoran/roldyoran/README.md

       <h3>🏅 GKE-K8S-OLYMPIC-MICROSERVICES</h3>
       <p>
         Cloud-native platform for tracking Olympic events at USAC in real time.
-Built with Go/Rust microservices, gRPC, Kafka, Redis, Grafana, and deployed on GKE with autoscaling and simulated traffic using Locust.
+Built with Go/Rust microservices, gRPC, Kafka, Redis, Grafana, and deployed on GKE with autoscaling and simulated traffic using Locust all using Kubernetes.
       </p>
       <p><b>Tech Stack:</b></p>
       <p>